 If you want to run automated tests that interact with the desktop, you must set up your agent to run as a process instead of a service.
 For example, if you want to run a coded UI test remotely using a test controller and test agent, or you want to run a test and capture a video recording when you run it, you must set up your agent to run as a process.
-When you assign agents to roles in your test settings using Visual Studio, or you assign agents to roles in your environment by using Microsoft Test Manager, you must change the set up for any agents assigned to roles that have to interact with the desktop.
-For more information about test settings, roles and environments, see Setting Up Test Machines to Run Tests or Collect Data.
+When you assign agents to roles in your test settings using Visual Studio, or you assign agents to roles in your environment by using Microsoft Test Manager, you must change the setup for any agents assigned to roles that have to interact with the desktop.

 The computer that is running an agent on which you want to run coded UI tests cannot be locked or have an active screen saver.

 If you are running coded UI tests that start a browser, the service account for the test agent is used to start that browser.
 This service account must be the same as the user account that is the active user on this computer.
 If it is not the same user account, the browser will not start.